What Is Hinge? The Dating App for People Who Hate Dating Apps

+What is Hinge?
 Hinge aims to get away from the mindless swiping culture by matching you based upon interests and preferences, and inspiring conversations from that.
 Hinge claims that 75 percent of first dates that happen as a result of the app turn into second dates.

 What Is Hinge?

 You also have the opportunity to answer three questions from a predefined list.
 This includes stuff like the next vacation you want to go on, your most embarrassing Spotify song, or something you’re legitimately bad at.
+These available prompts are refreshed every month, with only those most likely to get a date being kept.

 On other dating apps it can sometimes be tempting to swipe “like” on everyone just to see who has done the same for you.
 However, whether it’s curiosity, ego, or something else, it’s not conducive to meaningful matches.